 tenpo mute la ona mute li lon. – They have existed for a long time.

-The word “pasila” was a separate word for “easy”, but it was merged into “pona” a long time ago.
+The word “pasila” was a separate word for “easy”, but it was removed from toki pona’s vocabulary before the first public web version was even released in 2001.

-The word “pake” was a verb meaning “to stop, to cease” and derived from the English word “block”, but it was removed, probably as its meaning could be expressed with either “pini” (to stop, to finish) or “awen” (to keep, to stay).
+The word “pake” was a verb meaning “to stop, to cease” and derived from the Acadian French word “barrer” (meaning “to lock”), but it was removed, probably as its meaning could be expressed with either “pini” (to stop, to finish) or “awen” (to keep, to stay).

 The word “pata” used to mean “sibling”, but now it’s commonly expressed as “jan sama” instead.